microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 % ./SAP_Ansible_Deploy.sh

-Note: this script will config and install a complete SAP system which may run up to 7 hours.
-For a S4Hana instance fresh install it could take much longer.
+Note: this script does all the configs and then install a complete SAP system which may run up to 7 hours.
-While the ansible script is running, you can continue with step 5 on install SAPGUI and SAP HANA studio on Window Jumpbox.
+While this ansible script is running, you can continue with next steps on installing SAPGUI on the Window Jumpbox.

-Step 14: Using SAP HANA Studio, connect to SAP HANA DB to verify Database is up and running.

-Step 15: Login to SAP GUI to test connection SAP Application.
+Step 14: Once the deployment script completes, login to SAP GUI to test connection SAP Application and continue other challenges.

 ## Reference